Timothyolubiyi/argocd-examples-deploy/command.md

 kubectl version
 ====================
-# create a prpject folder
+# create a project folder
- argocd-deployment-kubenrnetes
+ argocd-deployment-kubernetes

 # start your minkube by running the command below
 minikube start

-# the command above get ur single node cluster ready coipled with the kubernetes cli interface call kubectl
+# the command above get ur single node cluster ready coupled with the kubernetes cli interface call kubectl

 # now run the command below